tibbben/geospatial-visualization/course_description.md

 ---

-###Methods of Instruction:
+### Methods of Instruction:

 Lecture-discussion, demonstration, and practical out-of-class and in-class assignments.
 Students are expected to participate in the lectures, discussions, and in-class projects.
 We expect that students have little or no prior GIS/cartography experience/training.

 ---

-###Evaluation of Student Performance:
+### Evaluation of Student Performance (1 credit option):

 Students will be assigned a letter grade (A-F) based on the following: